Popular words in English. A list of basic English words for live communication. Greetings and farewells

 We are going to the country.- We're going out of town.

-say- speak, say
+say- talk, say

-Word say is a verb denoting an act of speech activity and translated by the word "talk", "to tell":
+Word say is a verb denoting an act of speech activity and translated by the word "speak", "say":

 what does he say?- what he says?